HolographicWings/LethalExpansion/CONTRIBUTING.md

 - Navigate to the `plugins` folder
 - Navigate to the `notnotnotswipez-MoreCompany` folder
 - Find `MoreCompany.dll` and copy the path to it

+### DebugDirectory
+This is the directory that all of your built files will be put in after the project is done compiling.
+This should point to your BepInEx\plugins directory where you intend to test the mod.

+For example, if you want to have your built version of the mod automatically loaded into your modded client that is in Steam's default location, this path should be:
+`C:\Program Files (x86)\Steam\steamapps\common\Lethal Company\BepInEx\plugins`
+When building, the project will automatically tag `LethalExpansion` to the end of the above directory.

+### LethalModulesPath
+This is the location where the default asset bundle modules for LethalExpansion are located.
+This path should be a directory that includes both `oldseaport.lem` and `templatemod.lem`.

+Please note that all of the `.lem` files in this repository are symbolic links, which will not work correctly, so try to avoid using those when considering the correct path.

+If you have LethalExpansion installed already in Steam's default location, then this path should look something like:
+`C:\Program Files (x86)\Steam\steamapps\common\Lethal Company\BepInEx\plugins\HolographicWings-LethalExpansion`